shivanshdave/2020-432/projects/project1/README.md

           - We prefer you discuss a statistically and scientifically meaningful effect, should one exist.
 Pick an effect to describe that is interesting to you.
+      - You should display an appropriate (corrected through validation) estimate of R-square for your final model
       - The final part of your summary of the final model should be a nomogram with a demonstration of a prediction (and appropriate prediction interval) for a new subject of interest.